johnnycheng/AngularConcept/README.md

 AngularConcept
 ==============

-AngularJs and ASP.Net MVC site scaffolded with [Yeoman](http://guides.rubyonrails.org/getting_started.html) and uses Grunt and Bower.
+AngularJs and ASP.Net MVC Api website scaffolded with [Yeoman](http://guides.rubyonrails.org/getting_started.html) and uses Grunt and Bower.

 ##Getting Started

 Requires Node.js to be installed on your machine.

-1. Pull down repository
+1. Clone the repository

 2. Start Node.js command prompt and cd to repository